DZSI Investors Have Opportunity to Lead DZS Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI).
+LOS ANGELES, Aug.
+2, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DZS Inc. ("DZS" or the "Company") (NASDAQ: DZSI).

 Class Period: March 10, 2023 – May 31, 2023